lindseysim/web-common/README.md

 <a name="common-dateAsUTCDate" href="#common-dateAsUTCDate">#</a>
 *Date*.prototype.**asUTCDate**() ⇒ `Date`

-Converts date dropping any time information and assuming 12:00 AM UTC.
+Converts date by dropping any time information and assuming 12:00 AM UTC.
 Does not convert localtime, assuming it was given incorrectly.

 ```javascript
 d = new Date(2019, 0, 1, 20);  // Tue Jan 01 2019 20:00:00 GMT-0800 (Pacific Standard Time)